Training opportunities are designed to provide a progressive competency growth in developing CP53 personnel, both professionally and technically.

 - Program cost/length

 - Medical Treatment Facility (MTF)/Activity Endorsement

 - Post Training Utilization Plan

 - Functional (Career Program Manager) Assessment of Need

 - Relevance of Training Program to Mission of the Army Medical Department

-All applicants must provide proof of completion of the appropriate CES courses for their positions.
+All applicants must provide proof of completion of the appropriate level CES courses for their positions.
 Certificates from non-CES leadership development programs will not be acceptable unless accompanied by certification of equivalency from CES.

 Commands will not be reimbursed for salaries and personal benefits for training participants or costs incurred through temporary backfill of the vacated position.

 ACTEDS funding is provided IAW ACTEDS Funding Strategy and funds are always subject to availability, set forth by HQDA, G-3/5/7.